Making export contacts

 Making export contacts in the country that you want to break into will make it much easier to succeed.
 If you can develop a great working relationship with a pre-existing business in that market, they can help you establish your brand over there by sharing useful market tips.

-Before you dive right in and start looking for potential export partners and advisers though, make sure that you’ve got a good understanding of what they can actually offer you.
+However, before you dive right in and start looking for potential export partners and advisers, make sure that you’ve got a good understanding of what they can actually offer you.
 Once you’ve got a few people in mind that you think could be really helpful to your business as you start to export, do a little more research.
-Make sure the business or partner you’re considering working with has a good track record of success and is actively operating in your area.
+Make sure that the business or partner you’re considering working with has a good track record of success and is actively operating in your area.
 You don’t want to find that your new partner is actually bad for your reputation in that country.

 Attend trade shows